6734 Lankershim Blvd

 If you have any questions, please feel free to contact our office located in North Hollywood, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-If you are suffering from bunion pain, contact Dr. Jennifer Woo of California.
+Many people suffer from bouts of heel pain.
+For more information, contact Dr. Jennifer Woo of California.
 Our doctor can provide the care you need to keep you pain-free and on your feet.